 The Benefit of the Streak Habit

-Recently, James Clear talked about how the “Seinfeld Strategy” can help you beat procrastination.
-The example he gave was how an inspiring comedian asked Jerry Seinfeld about his secret to success.
+There is a famous anti-procrastination technique known as the “Seinfeld Strategy” that can help you beat procrastination.
+This routine is based on a story of how an inspiring comedian asked Jerry Seinfeld about his secret to success.

 The comedian described the following: